 Emergency contraceptives like Plan B are effective in preventing a pregnancy but are meant for occasional use.
 It is not a substitute for regular pills for contraception.
 If using Plan B multiple times in short gaps, you may encounter menstrual irregularities, diarrhea, nausea, headaches, dizziness, cramping, etc.

-1. Can taking Plan B more than once a month cause health problems?
+Q4.
+Can I take Plan B more than once in a cycle?

-3. What should I do if I need emergency contraception more than once?
+Q5.
+What should I do if I experience severe side effects?